Find Your Perfect Wood Product

 Rated as non-durable to perishable and susceptible to insect attack.

-Fairly easy to work with both hand and machine tools though slightly more difficult than soft maple due to hard maple’s higher density.
-Maple has a tendency to burn when being machined with high-speed cutters such as in a router.
+Figured maple is fairly easy to work with both hand and machine tools.
+Maple does have a tendency to burn when being machined with high-speed cutters such as in a router so some care must be taken.
 Turns, glues, and finishes well though blotches can occur when staining; using a pre-conditioner, gel stain, or toner may be necessary to get an even color.